maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <img src="./../../img/mod11/glass5.jpg" alt="logo text" width="80%" />
   <figcaption></figcaption>
 </figure>
 But I can't seem to remove the mold.
-Next time, I'll use a soluble filament (PVA) so that I can easily dissolve the mold !
+Next time, I'll use a soluble filament (PVA) so that I can easily dissolve the mold!

 ### Update Week 12
 I have re-done my mold (with a new design) using PVA water-soluble filament and made a new batch of epoxy.
 With the water-soluble filament, I can easily remove the mold !I forgot to take a pic before removing it in water but here is the result: